-- The Employer shall create an email communication on this process to go to all staff early in February 2013. - Once an employee has logged in and authenticated, he/she will be presented with their respective balance and yes/no option which will create a payroll transaction line once there is a commitment to a year (for a full payout of an archived vacation). - The value of the payout for each employee will be taxed at source.
+- The Employer shall create an email communication on this process to go to all staff early in March 2020. - Once an employee has logged in and authenticated, they will be presented with their respective balance and yes/no option which will create a payroll transaction line once there is a commitment to a year (for a full payout of an archived vacation). - The value of the payout for each employee will be taxed at source.
 No options will be given for tax sheltering.
-Payouts will be completed by March 2, 2013.
+Payouts will be completed by March 31, 2020.